enemies-to-real lovers

 You know it's bad when I was flabbergasted at this drama not having an unnecessary second lead.
 That's rare, you know?
 The fl's best friend didn't have a secret crush on her.
 Instead, he fell for her sister.

 The thing I'm disappointed with is the last episode.
 I didn't really understand their third-act breakup.
 It didn't make sense.
 And once they got back together at the final scene I wished for more.
 We were barely showed cute moments between them.
 They had great chemistry.
 I was able to feel their love from miles away.
 However, it wasn't enough imo.
-Also, I dislike that the younger brother was being treated like a 15-years old kid.
-He.
-Is.
-A. Grown.
-Man!
+Also, I dislike that the younger brother was being treated like a 15-years old kid even though he is literally a grown man.
 I'm glad they focused a bit on the older sister, though.

 Bottom line: two sad people falling in love is just my thing